 When cooking time is done, let the pressure release naturally for 10 minutes, then do a quick release.
 Remove the cover and serve the delicious chili immediately.
 Top with shredded cheese and sour cream, if desired!

-RECIPE TIPS: MAKE THE BEST INSTANT POT CHILI
+RECIPE NOTES: MAKE THE BEST INSTANT POT CHILI

 HOW TO MAKE CHILI IN A SLOW COOKER/CROCKPOT